-Andrew G. Britt is a historian of Latin America and a digital scholarship developer with a focus on contemporary Brazil.
+Andrew G. Britt is an Assistant Professor in the Division of Liberal Arts, teaching history and humanities courses.
+He is a historian of Latin America and a digital scholarship developer with a focus on contemporary Brazil.
 His courses combine foundational practices of historical inquiry with experimental methods of digital research and public engagement.

 Britt’s principal teaching and research interests include: race/ethnicity in comparative perspective; spatial history; popular culture and its producers in Latin America; post-emancipation racial inequalities, especially in Brazil; Afro-Latin America; and collaborative digital mapping.
-He received his Ph.D. from Emory University and joined the Division of Liberal Arts following a postdoctoral fellowship in digital humanities at Northwestern University’s Alice Kaplan Institute for the Humanities.
+He joined the Division of Liberal Arts following a postdoctoral fellowship in digital humanities at Northwestern University’s Alice Kaplan Institute for the Humanities.

 - Former instructor, “Hitchhiking the Atlantic” and “Bulldozed: São Paulo and Chicago,” Northwestern University, 2019